VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/Theory/Information/Information.md

       }
    }
 }
-The situation is different for species of *other* classes, those with different kinds of **receptive cells**, and, therefore, **sensory organs**.

-For examples, **insects** are able to **sense humidity** by a completely different perception than humans.
+In the contrary, **insects**, which are not mammals, are able to **sense humidity** by a completely different perception than humans.
 Humans decide whether they are wet or not based on the feeling of temperature difference between their skin and the environment.
 Insects *just* feel wetness -- by *hygroreceptors* - specific **sensory cells**.
 @Image(source: butterfly, alt: "") {
     It knows it is wet
 }